antoyang/bird-classification/README.md

 - 2-layer classifier of features training, final predictions being obtained by Max-TTA.

 More informations about the different techniques I tried are available in the pdf file.
 Provided notebooks (Birds_Augmentation.ipynb and Birds_Main ipynb) were run on Google Colab.
-Additionally, notebooks for other homeworks of the MVA course "Object Recognition and Computer Vision class" (teached by Jean Ponce, Ivan Laptev, Cordelia Schmid and Josef Sivic) are provided (A1-instance-level-recognition and A2-neural_networks).